sap-tutorials/Tutorials/tutorials/teched-google-cloud-run-3/teched-google-cloud-run-3.md

 HANA Deployment Infrastructure containers store both design-time representations of database artifacts and their runtime objects.
 You have created the design-time artifacts using CDS files in the previous tutorial.
 HDI containers provide access to the physical schema and objects within it through specific, auto-generated technical users and their passwords.
 You will now create an HDI container, connect to it from your application in Google Cloud Run to deploy the `.hdbcds` files into the database, have the HANA Deployment Infrastructure create the tables and fill them with sample data.

-These tutorials are meant to be completed at the Developer Garage at SAP TechEd.
-The experts at the Google Cloud booth will provide you with an access to an account.
+**These tutorials are meant to be completed at the Developer Garage at SAP TechEd.** The experts at the Google Cloud booth will provide you with access to an account.

 ---